By: Marilyn J. Bull, MD, FAAP

 atlantoaxial instability.
 This problem is caused by a combination of low muscle tone, loose ligaments and bony changes.
 The spinal cord can be pressed by the vertebrae bones in the neck and cause nerve damage.

 Symptoms of nerve damage can occur at any time,and there is no test or x-ray that can tell who is at risk.
 Here are some signs of atlantoaxial instability you can watch for and how the condition is diagnosed.

 Signs & symptoms of atlantoaxial instability

 Contact your child's doctor immediately if you notice they have:

 change in how they walk

-Change in how he or she uses arms/hands
+change in how they she uses their arms/hands

-If the x-ray is abnormal or symptoms persist, the child should be referred as soon as possible to a pediatric neurosurgeon or pediatric orthopedic surgeon experienced in managing atlantoaxial instability.
+An x-ray of your child's neck in the neutral position will help diagnose atlantoaxial instability.
+If the x-ray is abnormal or symptoms continue, your child should be referred as soon as possible to a pediatric neurosurgeon or pediatric orthopedic surgeon experienced in managing atlantoaxial instability.